jainiljakasaniya/manage-order-data/README.md

 4. The Node.js API should now be running on http://localhost:4000.
 5. The Node.js API Documentation now be running on http://localhost:4000/docs.

+## API Endpoints

+The following endpoints:

+- POST /orders: Create a new order.
+- GET /orders/:orderId: Retrieve a specific order by its ID.
+- GET /orders?priority=high: Retrieve all orders and also apply filter based on product name and priority.
+- DELETE /orders/:orderId: Delete a specific order by its ID.
 ## Tech Stack

 **Database:** PostgreSQL